docsforadobe/after-effects-scripting-guide/Conversion Process.md

 2. Update anything related to "After Effects Scripting Guide" and make it relevant for this repo
     - `./.mkdocs.yml`
     - `./docs/index.md`
+3. Open a terminal to the root folder, and run the below command to serve the docs
+    ```sh
+    mkdocs serve
+    ```

 ---